SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/fortiproxy.md

 The following prerequisites are needed in order to setup efficient log concentration:
 - Have administrator rights on FortiProxy
-- Traffic towards the Rsyslog must be open on `UDP 514`
+- Traffic towards the syslog concentrator must be open on `UDP 514`

 #### Configure logging to a RSYSLOG server